resema/Notepad/_posts/2017-09-04-derivatives-with-a-computation-graph.md

   - Neural Network
 tags: 'Calculus, Mathematics, Coursera'
 description: Notes to the Coursera courser "DeepLearning.ai"
-headline: What to remember from Calculus
+headline: What to remember from Calculus in Backpropagation
 ---
 >&quot;Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.&quot;
 ><small><cite title="Einstein">Einstein</cite></small>